MotoCalc Technical Support

 the Registration section of the manual.

-No. There is no version for Linux at this time, and we currently
+There is no version specifically for Macintosh or Linux at this time, and we

-do not have any plans to produce one.
-However, some customers
+currently do not have any plans to produce one.
+However, many customers

-and WINE, we suggest you download and try MotoCalc for a free
+cannot guarantee compatibility, we suggest you download and try MotoCalc for